All Products

 Scenario 4: Multiple pods for both the client and the destination service

-When you increase the number of replicas of the destination service, the overall success rate of requests rises because each destination sercice proxy allows five parallel requests.
+When you increase the number of replicas of the destination service, the overall success rate of requests rises because each destination service proxy allows five parallel requests.
 In this way, throttling on both the client proxies and the destination service proxies can be observed.

 kubectl scale deployment/circuit-breaker-sample-server --replicas=2

-After the number of replicas of the destination service is increased to 2, you should see that 10 requests are successful out of the 30 requests generated by all 3 client proxies in a batch.
+You can see that 10 requests are successful out of the 30 requests generated by all 3 client proxies in a batch.

 2. Run the following command to increase the number of replicas of the destination service to 3: